-Schmidt Hammer Lassen Architects is an international architecture practice and one of Scandinavia's most recognized, award-winning studios committed to innovative and sustainable design.
+Schmidt Hammer Lassen is an international architecture practice and one of Scandinavia's most recognized, award-winning studios committed to innovative and sustainable design.

-Schmidt Hammer Lassen was founded in Denmark in 1986 and the practice has since grown substantially and employs 160 staff today, working out of studios in Aarhus, Copenhagen, London, and Shanghai.

-Schmidt Hammer Lassen uphold a distinguished track record of architecture across a broad spectrum of building typologies and has established a reputation for devising truly sustainable solutions with high emotional value, that benefit the environment, society, user, and the overall economy.
+Schmidt Hammer Lassen was founded in Denmark in 1986 and the practice has since grown substantially and now employs 175 staff, working out of studios in Aarhus, Copenhagen and Shanghai.
+The practice upholds a distinguished track record of architecture across a broad spectrum of building typologies and has established a reputation for devising truly sustainable solutions with high emotional value, that benefit the environment, society, user, and the overall economy.
 Adopting a holistic approach, we believe that the basis of sustainable design is the understanding that every component influences the project.
 We continuously challenge the concept of architecture by adding innovative methodology and technology to classic Scandinavian design traditions.

-Schmidt Hammer Lassen have supported the UN Global Compact initiative since 2008 and submits COP #7 in December 2016.
+Schmidt Hammer Lassen have supported the UN Global Compact initiative since 2008 and submits COP #8 in December 2017.

-The COP #7 will be available on the UN Global Compact website and on our website/ www.shl.dk
+The COP is available on the UN Global Compact website and on www.shl.dk